MoonPoet/xaprb-src/content/slides/qconsf-2018-devops-for-the-database/index.md

 * Charity Majors: the first age of DevOps vs the 2nd age.

 ---
-# From the 2018 DORA Report
+# From the 2018 State of DevOps Report

-> Database changes are often a major source of risk and delay when performing deployments... integrating database work into the software delivery process positively contributed to continuous delivery... good communication and comprehensive configuration management that includes the database matter.
-Teams that do well at continuous delivery store database changes as scripts in version control and manage these changes in the same way as production application changes... when changes to the application require database changes, these teams discuss them with the people responsible for the production database

-The 2018 DORA report, p57
+> Database changes are often a major source of risk and delay when performing
+> deployments... **integrating database work into the software delivery
+> process** positively contributed to continuous delivery... good communication
+> and comprehensive configuration management that includes the database matter.
+> Teams that do well at continuous delivery **store database changes as scripts
+> in version control and manage these changes in the same way as production
+> application changes**... when changes to the application require database
+> changes, **these teams discuss them** with the people responsible for the
+> production database

+Emphasis mine.
+See p.
+57

 ---
 class: title, smokescreen, no-footer, top